HA4ever37/Sim800l-Nokia/README.md

   * Current temperature + Min & Max temp (in Celsius)
   * Humitiy level (in percentage)
   * Wind speed (in Meters per Second)
 * Serial debugging a.k.a.
-SerialPassthrough
+SerialPassthrough (Atmega32u4 version only)
 * Autosleep when idle after a specific time period (30 senconds by default)
 * Advanced sleep & wake up functions to minimize power consumption during sleep
 * Simple menu to navigate (Nokia Style)